 North East Lincolnshire Community Safety Partnership (CSP) Crime Reduction Fund

-The North East Lincolnshire Community Safety Partnership (CSP) Crime Reduction Fund originally opened for applications on Monday 3 July 2017 and we are now into the third and final round of applications.
+The North East Lincolnshire Community Safety Partnership (CSP) Crime Reduction Fund originally opened for applications on Monday 3 July 2017 and there is now one final chance to apply for funding before 22nd March 2018.

 This scheme has been funded by the Police and Crime Commissioner for Humberside (PCC) and is being managed by Voluntary Action North East Lincolnshire (VANEL) on behalf of the North East Lincolnshire CSP.

 This £84,000 fund was launched to help voluntary and community groups in North East Lincolnshire tackle problems ranging from anti-social behaviour to domestic abuse.

 All major funding rounds have now closed.